Lina-Gerontogianni/Dates-Fruit-classification---PyTorch/README.md

 The plots of the training/testing loss and accuracy can be found inside the image folder, while the script is named as *Dates_fruit.py*.

-Here are the results of the predicted classes for the test data:
+Here are the results of the:
+- training process
+- the training time
+- the correctly classified dates per date type (DEGLET seems to be harder to distinguish -85% compared the rest types, like IRAQI which is 100% correctly classified)**
+- the test accuracy

 ```
 Epoch: 10 ---> Loss: 1.38627064 & Train Accuracy: 77.86 %